SeldonIO/seldon-core/examples/centralised-logging/README.md

 In that case pods would be logged.
 At the time of writing fluentbit only supports [excluding pods by label, not including](https://github.com/fluent/fluent-bit/issues/737).

 Seldon can also be used to log full HTTP requests.
 See [request logging guide](./request-logging/README.md)

+The elasticsearch backend is not available externally by default but can be exposed if needed for debugging with `kubectl patch svc elasticsearch-master -n logs -p '{"spec": {"type": "LoadBalancer"}}'`

 ## Credits